KonnorRogers/mrujs/README.md

 ## Rails

-There is also a Rails gem / dummy server attached.
+There is also a Rails dummy app attached in this repo for testing.

 ### Installation